kenmoini/helm-things/namespace-as-a-service/README.md

                           naas-values/values.${APP_NAME}.yaml
 ```

-- When onboarding an application/user, you create a new Helm Values file in the appropriate place,
+- When onboarding an application/user, you create a new Helm Values file in the appropriate place, create an Argo Application pointing to it, and your Platform Operations onboarding AppSetOfApps is watching that cluster-bound directory with the Argo Applications in it and syncs it down where it needs to be.

 ## Mini ADRs